xman007-xman/fotomatic/README.md

-Add quantization support to TensorFlow.js converter (#7008)
+Docs updates: Add Explorer to tab, YOLOv5 in Guides and Usage in Quickstart (#7438)